ankitkr104/AirCursor-AI-Powered-Virtual-Mouse/README.md

-**Virtual Mouse Using Hand Gestures (Python)**
+Virtual Mouse Using Hand Gestures (Python)

-Control your computer mouse using hand gestures and a webcam—no physical mouse required.
+Control your computer mouse using hand gestures and a webcam — no physical mouse required.
-This project combines computer vision and AI-based hand tracking to translate finger movements into real-time mouse actions.
+This project blends computer vision and AI-based hand tracking to convert finger movements into real-time mouse actions.

 Your hand becomes the controller.
 The webcam becomes the sensor.
 Science fiction, politely applied.

-**Overview**
+📌 Overview

-The Virtual Mouse detects hand gestures through a webcam and maps them to mouse operations such as cursor movement and clicking.
-It uses MediaPipe’s hand landmark detection to track finger positions accurately and PyAutoGUI to control the system mouse smoothly and reliably.
+The Virtual Mouse detects hand gestures through a webcam and maps them to mouse operations such as cursor movement, left click, and right click.

-**Features**
+It uses MediaPipe Hand Landmarks for accurate finger tracking and PyAutoGUI to control the system mouse smoothly and reliably.

+✨ Features

-Cursor Movement using index finger
+🖐️ Cursor movement using index finger

-Left Click using thumb + index finger
+👆 Left click using thumb + index finger

-Right Click using thumb + middle finger
+👉 Right click using thumb + middle finger

-YES Gesture Detection (index + middle finger up) Real-time hand tracking via webcam
+✌️ YES gesture detection (index + middle finger up)

+🎥 Real-time hand tracking via webcam

-Always-on-top camera preview window
+🪟 Always-on-top camera preview window

-Smooth cursor motion with jitter reduction
+🎯 Smooth cursor motion with jitter reduction

-Click cooldown to prevent accidental clicks
+⏱️ Click cooldown to prevent accidental clicks

-ESC key to safely exit the program
+🛑 Press ESC to safely exit the program

-**Technologies Used**
+🛠️ Technologies Used

 Python – Core programming language

-OpenCV – Webcam access & image processing
+OpenCV – Webcam access and image processing

 MediaPipe – AI-based hand landmark detection